George Hyde (admiral): 1930s and command of the Royal Australian Navy

 For one year after May 1930, Hyde held the Royal Navy's command of the 3rd Battle Squadron of the British Home Fleet.
 He was given command of two Iron Duke-class battleships, HMS Emperor of India, and then HMS Marlborough.
 After returning to Australia, he became the first naval member of the Australian Naval Board on 20 October 1931, and consequently, the first seagoing officer to become a first naval member.
 He became a vice admiral in 1932, was appointed a Knight Commander of the Order of the Bath in 1934, and was promoted to admiral in 1936.

 Taking over as the head of the Royal Australian Navy in 1931, Hyde was particularly concerned with the navy's inadequacy of defence, and lack of funding, following the Great Depression.
 He attended a naval commander-in-chief conference in Singapore, and traveled to England in 1935, for a technical discussion with the Admiralty.
 In 1936, while still in England, he acted as adviser to the Australian High Commissioner, Stanley Melbourne Bruce, and was a participant in discussions which led to the formation of the Second London Naval Treaty.
 As World War II threatened in the mid-1930s, Hyde became responsible, as the first naval member of the Australian Naval Board, for the strengthening of the Royal Australian Navy.
 He did this by creating close associations and relationships with the Royal Navy.

 Personal health

 In 1915, Hyde was diagnosed with sub-acute pneumonia.
 He had an operation for mouth cancer in 1933, before his health started deteriorating in April 1937, after several small falls.
 On 20 June 1937, Hyde killed a pedestrian whilst driving in his car.
 Although a coronial inquiry relinquished him of any blame, the incident caused him enormous distress, contributing to his death of pneumonia in Melbourne eight days later.
-In accordance with Hyde's wishes, he was given private funeral services and cremated, instead of a ceremonial naval funeral.
+In accordance with Hyde's wishes, he was given a private funeral service and cremated, instead of a ceremonial naval funeral.